Blessed Are the Sick

+Blessed Are the Sick is the second studio album by American death metal band Morbid Angel, released on May 22, 1991 through Earache Records.

+Composition and musical style

-Blessed Are the Sick is the second studio album from American death metal band Morbid Angel.
-Though the album features some fast sections, the overall sound is markedly slower than the debut and identifiable classical music undertones (main composer Trey Azagthoth would dedicate this album to Mozart).
+Though the album features some fast sections, the overall sound is markedly slower than the debut, with identifiable classical music undertones present (main composer Trey Azagthoth would dedicate this album to Mozart).
 Tracks 9, 10 and 12 are re-recorded songs from the 1986 demo Abominations of Desolation.
+According to Chris Krovatin of Kerrang, "while Altars is straight-up death metal horror, Blessed is a strange and static album, with Morbid Angel's more straightforward moments peppered between arcane, Lovecraftian passages of twisting guitars and off-kilter drumming.
+It's a starker and more unique approach to the genre, and one that set Morbid Angel apart from the rest of the blood-drenched pack."

+Blessed Are the Sick's tracks have been described as "semi-catchy," and the album as a whole has been called "short [and] to the point."
+The album's lyrics explore the "drug-fueled religious theories of guitarist Trey Azagthoth."
+His shred guitar style has drawn comparisons to Eddie Van Halen.

+Background

 The cover painting is "Les Trésors de Satan" by Jean Delville.

-The album was reissued in 2009 as a Digipak in DualDisc format.
+The album was reissued in 2009 as a digipak in DualDisc format.
 The CD side contains the original audio release and the DVD side contains a one-hour documentary.

+Reception and legacy

+Bradley Torreano of AllMusic commended the band for not "[wasting] time noodling on forgettable riffs and needless tempo changes the way so many of their contemporaries did," and said they joined "the upper class of death metal bands" with the album.